riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `codon_ribodens.tsv`

+A tsv file showing the correlatation of different codons to features based on a provided tRNA file, which gives the codon, the tRNA estimates, the tAI (tRNA Adaptation Index), Microarray values, and RNA.seq values.
+These are used to calculate mean ribosome-densities at the A/P/E sites for each codon.

+Produced during generate_stats_figs during step "Codon-specific ribosome densities for correlations with tRNAs" by function WriteCodonSpecificRibosomeDensityTRNACorrelation.

 ```
 AA	Codon	tRNA	tAI	Microarray	RNA.seq	A	P	E
 K	AAA	7	0.431034	222273	82386	0.701009246604793	0.757271500717756	0.882163216975167